h-a-graham/EAlidaR/README.md

 ```
 ![Ashop Rayshader Example](/man/figures/AshopRayshade.png)

-Now for a smaller example The below uses the built in `UniOfExeter_sf` polygon to download 1m DSM data for the Streatham campus region and then visualise with rayshader...
+Now for a smaller example; the code below uses the built in `UniOfExeter_sf` polygon to download 1m DSM data for the Streatham campus region and then visualise with rayshader...

 ```
 ExeUniRas <- get_area(poly_area = UniOfExeter_sf, resolution = 1, model_type = 'DSM', merge_tiles=TRUE, crop=TRUE)